benjaminlefevre/bendk97-space-killer/README.md

 ![alt dependencies](dependency-graph.svg)

 # LICENSE

-License
-This project is licenced underthe MIT license.
+This project is licenced under the MIT license.

 For more details check the [LICENCE](LICENSE) file